crosscompute/crosscompute-examples/count-assets/templates/input/standard.md

 # Count Assets

-Get the number of assets of the following Assets
+Count the number of assets in the electricity network.

 { assets }